jumooon/Apple-Warranty-Analysis/README.md

 “Can strong sales growth sustainably offset the rising costs of warranty and replacement services?”

-To explore this question, we analyze a dataset labeled as Apple sales and warranty data, obtained from a public source.
+To explore this question, I analyze a dataset labeled as Apple sales and warranty data, obtained from a public source.
 ⚠️ The authenticity of this dataset as official Apple data has not been independently verified, and it should be treated as Apple-inspired data for analytical purposes.

 The analysis simulates a real-world scenario to evaluate whether revenue growth is sufficient to absorb increasing warranty costs, drawing lessons from Apple’s customer-focused after-sales strategy.